juami/pytentiostat/docs/use-cases/Linear_Sweep_Voltammetry_UC.md

 1. Mike attaches the white clip to the reference electrode if he is using one, or he attaches it to the counter electrode for a two electrode test

 **Program Setup:**
-1. Mike opens the *Pytentiostat_LSV template* config file in a text editor
+1. Mike opens the *Pytentiostat_LSV template* config file from the docs/config-files directory in a text editor
 1. Mike saves the file to a new name in the working directory
 1. Mike opens the *Getting started - LSV* file for experiment setup instructions
 1. Mike replaces all "<?>" placeholders in the Pytentiostat_LSV template with values specific to the experiment being run